One killed as avalanche engulfs skiers after volcano erupts at Japanese resort

 Japan has 110 active volcanoes and monitors 47 of them around the clock.
 In September 2014, 63 people were killed on Mount Ontake, the worst volcanic disaster in Japan for nearly 90 years.

-(Additional reporting by Nobuhiro Kubo and Kiyoshi Takenaka; Editing by Simon Cameron-Moore and Paul Tait)
+(Additional reporting by Nobuhiro Kubo and Kiyoshi Takenaka; Editing by Simon Cameron-Moore and Clarence Fernandez)